<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1858399261104064&amp;ev=PageView&amp;noscript=1">

 One-Time Donations

-You can solicit one-time donations from your alumni in a myriad of ways—from hosting a t-shirt sale to including a link to an online donation page in an alumni newsletter, hosting an end-of-year gala, or mailing out fundraising letters.
+You can solicit one-time donations from your alumni/ae in a myriad of ways, from hosting a t-shirt sale and including a link to an online donation page in an alumni/ae email newsletter to hosting an end-of-year gala or mailing out fundraising letters.
 The possibilities are endless!

 Recurring Donations

 Even better than one-time donations are recurring donations or pledges.
-Recurring donations are gifts that alumni give on a regular basis, such as every month.
-In fact, an alumnus who gives just a little each month can end up having a huge impact over the course of a year.
+Recurring donations are gifts that alumni/ae give regularly, such as every month.
+In fact, an alum who gives just a little each month can end up having a huge impact over the course of a year.

-For example, say an alumna is planning to give a one-time donation of $50.
+While these donations add up to big earnings for your school, recurring gifts are ultimately easier on donors’ wallets.
+Let’s say an alumn is planning to give a one-time donation of $50.
 If they opt to give a monthly gift of $10 instead, they’ll give $120 over the course of a year.
-That smaller donation amount each month feels easier on the wallet than a larger, one-time donation, too.

-To give your alumni the chance to make recurring donations, you’ll need to set up a recurring giving program.
-The easiest way to do this is to consistently bill donors who opt into the program.
+But before that, to give your alumni/ae the chance to make recurring donations, you’ll need to set up a recurring giving program.
 Set up an online donation form where you give donors the chance to self-select into your program and input their payment information.
-This way they won’t have to worry about returning to your donation page each month to give—the task will be completed automatically.
+Then, they’ll be automatically billed for their donation each month.
+This way they won’t have to worry about returning to your donation page each month to give, and your school can feel confident with this reliable donation stream.

 Matching Gifts